remar/cats-doc/funcspec2.md

 ### Scenario #1, Convert Retrobattle to use Cats++

-To be able to convert Retrobattle to use Cats, frame offsets for sprites must be added to Cats.
+To be able to convert Retrobattle to use Cats, various new features must be added.

 Current features